The First Prompt Counts the Most! An Evaluation of Large Language Models on Iterative Example-Based Code Generation: Introduction

-In summary, our paper makes the following contributions. \begin{itemize} \item \textbf{The first comprehensive study of LLMs' capability in example-based code generation.} We regard example-based code generation as a task with multi-turn requirements, formalizing it into two sequential sub-objectives. \item \textbf{An iterative evaluation framework for example-based code generation and a new benchmark applicable to this framework.} Both the framework and the benchmark can be reused and extended for more programming languages and functionalities. \item \textbf{A thorough evaluation and comparison of six state-of-the-art LLMs.} The results not only compare the scores of each model but also analyze their trends over iterations and their strengths/weaknesses in different types of functionalities. \item \textbf{Empirical evidence of current LLMs' limitations in example-based code generation, particularly in handling I/O example requirements and refining code through iterative feedback.} The evidence offers an important insight into LLMs' code generation capability and provides valuable suggestions for applying LLMs to code generation with multi-turn requirements. \end{itemize}
+In summary, our paper makes the following main contributions. \begin{itemize} \item \textbf{The first comprehensive study of LLMs' capability in example-based code generation.} We regard example-based code generation as a task with multi-turn requirements, formalizing it into two sequential sub-objectives. \item \textbf{An iterative evaluation framework for example-based code generation and a new benchmark applicable to this framework.} Both the framework and the benchmark can be reused and extended for more programming languages and functionalities. \item \textbf{Comprehensive evaluation, comparison, and analysis of six state-of-the-art LLMs.} The evaluation compares the scores of different LLMs, summarizes their trends over iterations, analyzes their strengths/weaknesses in different types of functionalities, and provides an initial exploration of factors that may contribute to improvements. \item \textbf{Empirical evidence of current LLMs' limitations in example-based code generation, particularly in handling I/O example requirements and refining code through iterative feedback.} The evidence offers an important insight into LLMs' code generation capability and provides valuable suggestions for applying LLMs to code generation with multi-turn requirements. \end{itemize}